nathanl/authority/README.markdown

       # Does the user have any of the roles which give this permission?
       (roles_which_grant(able, authorizer) & user.roles).any?
     }

+If your system is uniform enough, **this strategy alone might handle all the logic you need**.

 <a name="testing_authorizers">
 #### Testing Authorizers